Thomas A. Blackson

 My research interests are primarily in ancient philosophy and in issues connected to artificial intelligence and rationality.

-"Two Interpretations of Socratic Intellectualism" (draft, forthcoming in Ancient Philosophy)
+"Two Interpretations of Socratic Intellectualism."
+Ancient Philosophy, forthcoming.

 "Extrinsic Attitudinal Pleasure."
 Philosophical Studies, 159 (2012), 277-291.

 Ancient Greek Philosophy: From the Presocratics to the Hellenistic Philosophers.
 Wiley-Blackwell, 2011.

 "Early Work on Rationality: the Lorenz-Frede Interpretation."
 History of Philosophy Quarterly, 27 (2010), 101-124.

 "On Feldman's Theory of Happiness."
 Utilitas, 21 (2009), 393-400.

 "On Williamson's Argument for (Ii) in his Anti-luminosity Argument."
 Philosophy and Phenomenological Research, 74 (2007), 397-405.